 Enjoy the Experience

-I enjoyed Seattle, had some wonderful quality time with Dana Lewis & Scott Leibrand (#DIYPS), saw some old friends (hi Ghosn’s!) and met some new ones (hey Terri & David!).
-Oh yeah, we raised some money for the American Diabetes Association along the way, which is pretty great, too.
+I enjoyed Seattle, had some wonderful quality time with Dana Lewis & Scott Leibrand (#DIYPS), saw some old friends (hi Ghosn’s!), and met some new ones (hey Terri & David!).
+We raised some money for the American Diabetes Association along the way, which is pretty great, too.
 Thank you, all, for helping make that happen.

-I earned a half marathon medal, and it’s something I’m very proud of.
-I wore it all the way home and was congratulated a few different times.
+I earned a half-marathon medal, which I’m very proud of.
+I wore it all the way home and was congratulated several times.
 That felt pretty awesome.
 And you can bet your green, orange, and yellow bracelets that I’ll be wearing that medal at Friends for Life next week, too.

 Why?
-Because if I can do this then you can set a goal and do it, too.
+Because if I can do this, you can set a goal and do it, too.